railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Goods receipt
 -------------

-Once the order has been approved, Open ERP automatically prepares the goods receipt order in the draft state for you.
+Once the order has been approved, OpenERP automatically prepares the goods receipt order in the draft state for you.
 To get a list of the products you're waiting for from your suppliers, use the menu :menuselection:`Stock Management --> Incoming Products --> Packings to process`.

 .. tip:: Purchasing Services

-    If you buy services from your supplier, Open ERP doesn't generate a goods receipt note.
+    If you buy services from your supplier, OpenERP doesn't generate a goods receipt note.
     There's no service receipt equivalent to a goods receipt.

 Select the document that corresponds to the item that you're receiving.
 Usually the goods receipt note is found by making a search on the order reference or the supplier name.
 You can then confirm the receipt of the products.

-As you saw in :ref:`ch-stocks`, if you receive only part of the order, Open ERP manages the remainder of that order.
+As you saw in :ref:`ch-stocks`, if you receive only part of the order, OpenERP manages the remainder of that order.
 A second receipt note is then automatically created for the goods not received.
 You can cancel it if you think that you will never receive the remaining products.

-After receiving the goods, Open ERP will show you which orders are open and the state of their receipt and invoicing if you return to the list of orders.
+After receiving the goods, OpenERP will show you which orders are open and the state of their receipt and invoicing if you return to the list of orders.

 .. figure:: images/purchase_list.png